tensorflow/benchmarks/perfzero/README.md

 repo with the specified git_branch at the specified git_hash to the local folder with specified folder name.

+5) Use `--profiler_enabled_time=start_time:end_time` to collect profiler data during period `[start_time, end_time)` after the benchmark method execution starts.
+Skip `end_time` in the flag value to collect data until the end of benchmark method execution.
+Run `tensorboard --logdir=perfzero/workspace/output/${execution_id}` or `python3 -m tensorboard.main --logdir=perfzero/workspace/output/${execution_id}` to open Tensorboard server.
+If PerfZero is executed on a remote machine, run `ssh -L 6006:127.0.0.1:6006 remote_ip` before opening `http://localhost:6006` in your browser to access the Tensorboard UI.

 ## Understand benchmark summary